russellmwolf/cordova-plugin-push-notifications-status/README.md

 Push Notifications Status
 ======
-A small cordova plugin that allows you to check whether the user has enabled/disabled notifications via iOS settings.
-Wraps the ```isRegisteredForRemoteNotifications``` command in Objective-C.
+A small Cordova plugin that allows you to check whether the user has allowed notifications for a Cordova application via a device's iOS settings.
+Calls the ```currentUserNotificationSettings``` Objective-C method and checks if the response includes the ```UIUserNotificationTypeAlert``` flag.

 Built with open source time @[philosophie](http://philosophie.is)